Tryliom/Visual-Functions/README.md

 # Visual Functions
-A tool to code small code logic or prototyping in Unity from the editor.
+A runtime script interpreter to code small code logic or prototyping in Unity from the editor.
 Designed to be more used by developers since most of the functions are using a code syntax to run the logic.

 Use these tools to make your life easier: